 A new fat

 I’ve never cooked with duck fat before, so in the spirit of research here’s two simple recipes that might inspire you to cook with duck fat.
 Duck fat can be found in glass jars in the oil section or in plastic tubs in the meat section of your supermarket or at fancy food shops.
+You can even make your own duck fat as a by product of cooking duck like this.

 Duck Fat & Sage Roast Potatoes